What podcast equipment do you need to get started on recording? We broke down the best equipment setup to get you started.

 Mixers aren’t absolutely necessary for recording your podcast episodes.
 They are similar to interfaces in the sense that they convert the analog signal from your microphone into a digital signal, but they also give you more control over audio levels and other aspects of the sound.
 Another reason you may want to use a mixer is if you want to use more than one mic.
 Lastly, a mixer is useful if you want to record your podcast episode live in real time including the music.
 A classic favorite among podcasters is the Behringer Xenyx Q802USB.
 If you’re a beginner, another great mixer option is the Mackie ProFX8v2.

 This particular piece of the equipment puzzle may not be as obvious, but after you record your podcast episodes, you'll likely want to edit out parts of the audio, add music, and more.
 To do this, you need to either find a free tool or purchase a piece of software to help you edit.
 There are many options to choose from, including popular ones like Adobe Audition and Garageband.
+If you are new to GarageBand, here is a great tutorial to get you started.

 Now that you know what podcast equipment you’ll need to record your podcast episodes, you’re ready to get started!